StevenTammen/bibledocs.org/content/site/how-you-can-help-this-ministry/_index.md

 #### Making the writing more accessible

-As explained elsewhere [TODO](), since maintaining two separate levels of writing for every piece of content (one simpler level for children, non-native English speakers, and folks without much education, and the other level more advanced and academic in nature) is far too time consuming, I instead endeavor to make all writing on this site as accessible as possible.
-The basic idea is to always avoid complexity and things lower-level readers might struggle with unless they are more-or-less necessary.
+As explained [on the page describing writing level](/site/writing-level/), since maintaining two separate levels of writing for every piece of content (one simpler level for children, non-native English speakers, and folks without much education, and the other level more advanced and academic in nature) is far too time consuming, I instead endeavor to make all writing on this site as accessible as possible.
+The basic idea is to always avoid complexity and things lower-level readers might struggle with unless they are more or less necessary.

 Now, this all sounds well-and-good, but the problem is that years of writing college papers beat into me a style of writing that is *not* this.
 In short, it takes effort on my part to write in an accessible way, and I still fall into stuffy academic prose rather easily.